The Honorable Neil M. O'Leary

 O’Leary’s commitment to community extends beyond law enforcement to encompass a holistic and grass-roots approach to community building.
 In 2009, he became a commissioner on the City’s Board of Education, with the goal of identifying new and innovative approaches to public education that would help raise the City’s educational attainment rates.
-Upon becoming Mayor in 2011, O’Leary’s earlier efforts came to fruition, with the opening of three new pre-K through 8th grade elementary schools, with a fourth in the design stage, and a career academy in the planning stage.
+Upon becoming Mayor in 2011, O’Leary’s earlier efforts came to fruition, with the opening of three new pre-K through 8th grade elementary schools, and the Waterbury Career Academy High School.

 Since his first day in office, Mayor O’Leary has stressed renewed accountability and responsibility at the government level to help forge new community partnerships and renew community trust.
 Responding to neighborhood concerns with blighted housing and vacant lots, O’Leary coalesced neighborhood groups and community leaders and launched a comprehensive anti-blight initiative with mutual tasks and responsibilities.
 The initiative has resulted in an aggressive approach to blight and litter enforcement, increased demolition of substandard housing, new data collection standards and stronger community partnerships.
 Using a similar approach to park maintenance concerns, O’Leary developed a summer youth corps that worked with Park Department staff to systematically address routine maintenance issues throughout the City’s park system.
 He also enlisted Waterbury officially in the national “Cities of Service” coalition, which uses citizen service as a serious strategy to address pressing local challenges.